 It is the way you chant the name of your favourite club.
 It is disappointing when a bunch of wannabe Manchester United supporters say, “I Support Man U. Which club do you support?”

-Manchester United have close to 350 million supporters over 200 countries.
+Red Devils have close to 350 million supporters.
 However, there is a line drawn between a “true United Fan” and a “United Fan”.

-Well, for all of you who don’t know, it must be told that calling Manchester United as “Man U” is an insult to the club.
+Well, for all of you who don’t know, it must be told that calling Manchester United “Man U” is an insult to the club.
+But, why is Man U offensive?

 Tribalism in football can be ugly, with a minority of rival supporters sometimes turning to tragedy to ‘get one over’ the opposition.